18 WordPress Security Statistics for 2023.

-According to Wordfence, cross-site scripting (XSS) was the most common category of disclosed (publicly known) WordPress vulnerability in 2022, accounting for nearly half of all disclosed vulnerabilities known to Wordfence.
+According to Wordfence, cross-site scripting (XSS) was the most common category of disclosed (publicly known) WordPress vulnerability in 2022.
+XSS vulnerabilities account for for nearly half of all disclosed vulnerabilities known to Wordfence.
 The next most common types were cross-site forgery requests (CSFR), authorization bypass vulnerabilities, SQL injections (SQLi), and information disclosure.

 The iThemes report presented similar findings.
 XSS was the most common vulnerability type (50%), followed by cross-site forgery requests (15%), SQL injections (2%), and bypasses (2%).
 XSS, CSFR, and SQLi vulnerabilities represented 73% of all disclosed vulnerabilities.

 Most attacks take place on already-compromised websites (2022)